Glue for Rubber

 Some of the other reasons why Adiseal is great when trying to to bond rubber:

-- Is waterproof so it is also suitable for use outdoors or indoors.
+• Is a waterproof sealant and waterproof adhesive so it is also suitable for use outdoors or indoors.
 It works in dry, wet and even underwater.

 Adiseal will stick rubber to the following items

-The adhesive will glue most rubbers except for neoprene rubber.
+The adhesive will glue most rubbers except for some synthetic rubbers like neoprene rubber.

 Sealant for Rubber